emberjs/data/README.md

 Models can be associated with other models.
 Ember Data includes several built-in types to help you define how your models relate to each other.

-#### Has One

-Previously, the `DS.hasOne` and `DS.belongsTo` associations were aliased to one another.
-Now, `DS.belongsTo` remains but `DS.hasOne` has been removed.
-We are planning on having different semantics for `DS.hasOne` at a later date.

-Primarily, the semantic difference between the two are related to which record should be marked as dirty when the relationship changes.
-To ensure that the semantics of your application match the framework, please ensure that you are using `DS.belongsTo` at this time.

 #### Belongs To

 `belongsTo` sets up a one-to-one relationship from one model to